FILE: <bc-46.htm> GENERAL INDEX [Navigate

 predator's ability to survive tetrachlorvinphos was due to enhanced enzymatic

 detoxification.
-Yu (1988) concluded that the predator's high pyrethroid
+Yu (1988) concluded that the predator's high pyrethroid tolerance

-tolerance was probably due to reduced penetration or target site
+was probably due to reduced penetration or target site insensitivity.
+The in vitro assays of Yu (1987)

-generally had lower enzymatic detoxification capacity than its prey support
+showing that the predator generally had lower enzymatic detoxification

-the first part of the preadaptation hypothesis, but several significant
+capacity than its prey support the first part of the preadaptation hypothesis,

-exceptions were also found.
-Later bioassays (Yu 1988) show that patterns of
+but several significant exceptions were also found.
+Later bioassays (Yu 1988)

-susceptibility to insecticides could not be reliably predicted on the basis
+show that patterns of susceptibility to insecticides could not be reliably

-of enzyme activities.
-Higher levels of certain detoxification enzymes such as
+predicted on the basis of enzyme activities.
+Higher levels of certain

-desulfurase, may actually increase the toxicity of some insecticides.
-Available
+toxicity of some insecticides.
+Available data from in

-studies do not support the idea that natural enemies have consistently lower
+vivo and in vitro studies do not support the idea that natural enemies

-levels of all types of detoxification enzymes than pests, but this does not
+have consistently lower levels of all types of detoxification enzymes than

-exclude the possibility of more subtle differences between the two groups.
+pests, but this does not exclude the possibility of more subtle differences

-For instance, an alternative hypothesis is that oxidative detoxification
+between the two groups.
+For instance, an alternative hypothesis is that

-detoxification enzymes are similar in pests and natural enemies (Plapp &
+enemies, whereas hydrolytic detoxification enzymes are similar in pests and

-Vinson 1977).
-The first part of this hypothesis, however, is contradicted by
+natural enemies (Plapp & Vinson 1977).
+The first part of this hypothesis,

-data from in vivo synergism tests and is not
+vivo synergism tests and is

-strongly supported by data from in
+not strongly supported by data from in

 vitro tests.
 Aldrin